nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 01 - Getting Started.markdown

 ##

 07.	(i). `who`: Lists all the users currently logged in.
-It produces a four-column output showing a user's login name, terminal name, date & time of the last login, and hostname if not local.
+It produces a multi-columnar output showing a user's login name, terminal name, date & time of the last login, and hostname (only in Linux) if not local.

 	`tty`: Prints the file name of the terminal connected to the standard input.

-	(ii). `ps`: Lists all the currently running processes associated with logged-in user.
+	(ii). `ps`: Lists the running processes associated with the logged-in user.
+The output differs slightly between macOS and Linux.

+	In macOS, `ps` command displays a header line, followed by lines containing information about all of user processes that have controlling terminals.

+    In Linux, `ps` command displays information about a selection of the active processes.

+    (Above information is extracted from the man pages available on the respective operating system)

 	`echo $$`: Prints the integer **PID** (Process ID) associated with the running shell process.